A Field Report on Self Study Literacy

 The fourth or eighth I gave it to were a pair of middle aged men, maybe 35-40, friends walking somewhere, 5’3”, dark, clothes pakka but dusty.
 Physical size suggests childhood (mal)nutrition, and the limited resources that go with illiteracy.
 Small — only in size — thoughtful, bright-eyed men.
 They kept asking.
 This is for money?
 How do you make money?
 Where is the money?
 Fourth time, they were persuaded.
 Folded, carefully, into pocket.
 They shake my hand.
 Head woggle: I accept you.
 Better yet, a sense of great personal and emotional significance.

 Another, better dressed guy grabs me again, pulls over what seems like a random car, and demands the same explanation for his friends.
 He's happy.
 Not happy exactly; quite serious; they are all wrapping minds around it; must wait and see if this is real; am I permitted to hope?
 It’s not the smile of happy social encounter; it’s the wheels turning inside on something significant, possibly great, life changing, commitment demanding, that will be great unbelievable goodness.
 It’s presence with not maybe the Lord but something up there.
 Me too.
-I myself am putting myself in their shoes and the total friction of life illiterate, with the contrast I’m feeling Awe.
+I myself am putting myself in their shoes and feeling the total friction of life illiterate, with the contrast I’m feeling Awe.

 After fifteen minutes, some guy comes from where a recipient had gone and asks me for his own.
 Maybe because he wanted it, maybe because the paagal gora is giving out stuff so he wanted some free stuff too.
 I wanted to believe he talked to someone who got one and wanted his own.
 I thought, more than working, it might be exploding.